Man Utd midfielder Van de Beek ruled out of Netherlands' Euro 2020 campaign

 Injury blow for Netherlands on eve of Euros

-Van de Beek played the full 90 minutes of Manchester United's final Premier League game of the season against Wolves on May 24 before being named in Frank de Boer's final 26-man squad for the European Championship.
+Van de Beek played the full 90 minutes of Manchester United's final Premier League game of the season against Wolves and was on the bench for their Europa League final defeat to Villarreal, before being named in Frank de Boer's final 26-man squad for the European Championship.

 However, he was an unused substitute for the 2-2 draw against Scotland last week before missing out on the matchday squad entirely for Sunday's win over Georgia.

 It was revealed the following day that Van de Beek was struggling through injury and trained away from the main squad.
-It has now been determined that he cannot recover in time and will withdraw from the squad.
+It has now been determined that he cannot recover in time and will withdraw from the squad entirely.

-Netherlands get their Euro 2020 campaign under way against Ukraine in Amsterdam on Sunday.
+Netherlands get their Euro 2020 campaign under way against Ukraine in Group C in Amsterdam on Sunday, before further games against Austria and North Macedonia.